mbejtlich/Visualization-Technologies/Week 2/README.md

 ## Exploratory Data Analysis
 - Identify data sources
-- Import and convert data in R
+- Import and convert data in R Studio
 - Clean data and perform quality check
-– Explore numerical distributions
+- Explore numerical distributions
-– Explore categorical distributions
+- Explore categorical distributions
-– Create visualizations summarizing your findings, with insights annotated in text
+- Create visualizations summarizing your findings, with insights annotated in text

 ## Data sources
 There are a few data formats that are standardized for computer to read.